 Here is everything you need to know about FLSA policies, non-exempt employees, and the rules surrounding them.

 Employees are generally classified as exempt if they meet a salary level test, as well as certain other requirements.
 Exempt employees are not subject to FLSA overtime and minimum wage requirements.
+This is also true of Indiana Overtime law.

 Employers should consider a number of policies and procedures that apply to non-exempt employees, and whether they should be updated or added to your employee handbook or other operating manual.

 Let’s take a look at a few of these key policies, keeping in mind the Golden Rule of wage and hour: non-exempt employees must be paid for all time they are “suffered or permitted” to work.
 This doesn’t just mean time in the office, but all time, whether approved by the employer or not.
+Areas of minimum wage compliance don't end at overtime however, and the same goes for Indiana Minimum Wage.

 Many employees, particularly those who may have been exempt for years, will be used to responding to work emails, finishing up projects, taking client calls, or doing other work tasks during non-work hours.